mrocklin/thesis/logpy.md

     >>> x = var('x')
     >>> a_goal = eq(x, 1)

 This goal uses `eq`, a goal constructor, to require that the logic variable `x` unifies to `1`.
 As previously mentioned goals are functions from single substitutions to sequences of substitutions.
-In the case of `eq` this stream has either one or zero elements
+In the case of `eq` this stream has either one or zero elements:

     >>> a_goal({})      # require no other constraints
     ({~x: 1},)